 It’s one of the hardest things to judge if you’re trying to flip collectible cards.
-When’s the perfect time to buy or sell, and is there any way to increase the potential for profit.
+When’s the perfect time to buy or sell your CJ Stroud rookie card?
+Is there any way to increase the profit potential based on the selling month?

-It’s worth remembering that cards are a great investment for a number of different reasons.
+It’s worth remembering that cards are an excellent investment for several reasons.
 They’re uniquely portable, and prices can change rapidly depending on how the season is going.

-Just make sure you’re not the first to sell a rare card in case you price it too cheaply.
-Your personal experiences may vary, but we’ve listed the best times to buy and sell various collectible cards, as well as why it’s ideal to do so.
+Make sure you’re not the first to sell a rare card in case you price it too cheaply.
+Your personal experiences may vary, but we’ve listed the best times to buy and sell various collectible cards and why it’s ideal.

 NFL cards are always popular, but you’ll see an uptick in prices if you can wait until September to offload your collection.
 The five-month period between September and January is the best time to sell, matching the progression of the NFL season, and there’s an extra boost during the run-up to Christmas.